novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 His confident words suggested he would achieve whatever he wanted.

-Thus, Son Jung-ui found himself at a crossroads.
+Thus, Son Jung-yi found himself at a crossroads.

-【Yahoo】 or 【Jungle】?
+【Yaho】 or 【Jungle】?

 'There's one more option.'

 That was to take the time to choose the better side.

-The problem was not with 【Yahoo】 but with 【Jungle】.
+The problem was not with 【Yaho】 but with 【Jungle】.

-【Yahoo】 was already a place where Son Jung-ui had invested.
+【Yaho】 was already a place where Son Jung-yi had invested.

 So, if he decided to expand into Asia, he could always partner with them.